9/16/2020

 speaker

-Good evening.
-Again, Alan, congrats on your career and retirement.
-Just to follow up on capex and just cash management, as we transition over to Mike's leadership, can you provide a little bit of perspective about how you're thinking about liquidity going forward?
+Good evening again, Alan.
+Congrats on your career and retirement.
+Just to kind of follow up on CapEx and just cash management, as we transition over to Mike's leadership, can you provide a little bit of perspective about how you're thinking about liquidity going forward?
 We've got a little bit of a different operating environment from an express standpoint.
 You've got free cash this quarter.
 You've got plenty of liquidity on hand.
-How do you think about capex needs over the next few years and uses of incremental free cash flow and cash on hand, debt pay down, et cetera?
+How do you think about capex needs over the next few years and uses of incremental free cash flow and cash on hand that pay down, et cetera?

 speaker